SaitoSoft/Monarch/README.md

 Getting Started

+Extract the .bak file and restore the database.

+Change the server name in the appsettings.json (Api project) as required.

-Extract the .bak file and restore the database, build the code solution and set the startup projects to be MVC and the Api (if needed).
+In the code solution and set the startup projects to be MVC and the Api (if needed).

 Additional